446' x 58' 1"

 James Fincham 2004

 Her maiden voyage was from Kobe to West Africa.
-During the remainder of 1940 until June 1940 operated Osaka Shosen Kaisha on their west Africa voyages.
+Until June 1940 operated by Osaka Shosen Kaisha on their west Africa routes.

 On January 15, 1942 renamed Toa Maru No 2 Go under Navy’s secret instruction No. 513 and attached to the Sasebo Naval District as an auxiliary transport (Otsu) based at Sasebo.

-During January 29-30, 1943 escorted by F1M2 Pete from the 958 Kokutai based at Shortland Harbor plus a detachment of Ki-43-I Oscars from 11th Sentai from Munda Airfield.
-Mine layer Kamome was detached from escort duty.
+During January 29-30, 1943 escorted by F1M2 Pete from the 958 Kokutai from Shortland Harbor plus Ki-43-I Oscars from 11th Sentai from Munda Airfield.
+Minelayer Kamome was detached from escort duty.

-During the attack, the SBD Dauntless dive bombers scored several near misses and Toa Maru No. 2 was hit on the port side by an aerial bomb that caused flooding in Hold No. 1 and Hold No. 2.
-Also the escorting F4F Wildcats made a strafing run on the vessel that caused fires.
-Aboard Toa Maru No. 2, one crew member and two soldiers were killed during the aerial attacks.
+During the attack, the SBD Dauntless dive bombers targeted the Toa Maru and scored several near misses and a bomb hit on the port side near the bow that caused partial flooding in the No. 1 Hold and No. 2 Hold.
+Meanwhile, escorting F4F Wildcats made a strafing run against the ship causing fires on the deck.
+Aboard, one crew member and two soldiers were killed.

-Afterwards, fires were raging on the deck and the no. 1, no. 2 and no. 3 cargo holds were partially flooded due to the bomb damage near the bow.
-By 10:50pm efforts to reduce flooding failed.
-The crew and passengers were ordered to abandon ship.
+Afterwards, fires were raging on the deck and no. 1, no. 2 and no. 3 cargo holds partially flooded.
+By 10:50pm efforts to reduce flooding failed and the crew and passengers were ordered to abandon ship.

 Fates of the Crew

 The surviving crew and soldiers aboard were rescued.